DummyUniversity/hashtable_non_multithreaded/README.md

 # hashtable_non_multithreaded

 OpenMP multithreaded separate chaining hashtable for strings.
-The hashtable consists of a `std::vector` of `std::list <std::string>*`.
+The hashtable consists of an `std::vector` of `std::list <std::string>*`.
 The hashtable does not allow duplicates; on each insertion, it checks if the string does not already exist and only then inserts the string.

 A function pointer is used for hash functions that take an `std::string` and the number of slots in the hash table.
 The function pointer is set in the constructor.
 This lets us use any hash function for a given table.